Last updated on November 27th, 2018

 As with any other country, you can find plenty of budget hotels to stay especially around CBD.
 You can use services such as hotelscombined, expedia or hotels.com to find cheap hotels around your preferred location.
 If you search well and timing is good, you may sometimes find a very good deal which can be way cheaper than even a flat share.

-Generally, an AirBnb accommodation have more amenities compared to a hotel.
-For example, a typical AirBnb accommodation may have kitchen, washer/dryer, cable TV, internet, heating/cooling, Spa, Gym and so on.
+Generally, AirBnb accommodation has more amenities compared to a hotel.
+For example, a typical AirBnb accommodation may have a kitchen, washer/dryer, cable TV, internet, heating/cooling, Spa, Gym and so on.
 Sometimes hosts can also provide you with breakfast or provide you kitchen utensils if you don’t have them.